pfsense/docs/source/install/writing-iso-images.rst

 Virtually every major disc burning software package for Windows includes the ability to burn ISO images.
 Refer to the documentation of the disc burning program being used.
-A Google search with the name of the software and “burn iso” should help to locate instructions.
+A Google search with the name of the software and "burn iso" should help to locate instructions.

 Burning with Nero
 ~~~~~~~~~~~~~~~~~